shreyas-makes/fastrails/README.md

 - `public/`: Static files
 - `.ai/`: Knowledge management system files

+This is inspired by Evil Martian's Inertia.js on Rails documentation at — https://evilmartians.com/chronicles/inertiajs-in-rails-a-new-era-of-effortless-integration

 ## Additional Configuration

 - Tailwind CSS is used for styling (see `tailwind.config.js`)